16 Secondary features

 S Sulfurous Dominated by sulfur-bearing minerals, e.g. jarosite in acid sulfate soils

-O Organic Organic texture in a low-organics matrix
+O Organic Organic texture in a low-organic or mineral matrix

 UK Unknown Composition cannot be reliably determined